Evergreen Ford Lincoln

 Labor per repair order for Customer Pay was $306 YTD.
 Using the CP labor rate of $225, estimated labor hours per RO were 1.36 YTD, compared to Warranty at 1.71.
 Sales mix and capacity mix are not the same.

 These are the fastest paths to improved performance.
-If we stabilize Used front-end economics and tighten showroom execution, we will capture gross that is already available in our market.
+If we stabilize Used front-end economics, tighten showroom execution, and correct glaring demographic misses, we will capture gross that is already available in our market.

 Used PUVR Recovery Target